eben619/Ho_Code-Jams/README.md

 * Web3 Provider (Providers take JSON-RPC requests and return the response.)

+* Contract ABI ( "ABI" stands for Application Binary Interface in the context of Ethereum smart contracts.
+It specifies how to interact with a smart contract deployed on the blockchain.)

 ### Introduction To Solidity.

 Solidity is an EVM compatible language which supports a variety of data types that can be categorized mainly into value types and reference types.
 Other types such as function types and Tuples also exist.